Talha1818/Interview-Question-Split-Image-Into-4-Quater/README.md

-# InterviewQuestionSplitImageInto4Quater
+# InterviewQuestionSplitImageInto4Quarter
-## Write a function in which we will pass the image path and quater no. and then functon will return the number of pixels of specific quater.
+## Write a function in which we will pass the image path and quarter no. and then functon will return the number of pixels of specific quarter.